Score Breakdown

 | Dukascopy Japan KK | JFSA (Japan) | Kanto Local Finance #2406 | Japanese retail forex licence, JIPF segregation |

-The FINMA licence is the meaningful differentiator.
-Swiss banking oversight is the strictest retail forex framework available, and esisuisse depositor protection sits at the same legal tier as the protection on a Swiss savings account.
+esisuisse depositor protection sits at the same legal tier as the protection on a Swiss savings account.
 The CHF 100,000 cover is meaningfully stronger than the GBP 85,000 FSCS or the EUR 20,000 ICF that most EU and UK brokers operate under.

 The Latvian FCMC licence covers Dukascopy Europe and operates as a MiFID II investment firm rather than a credit institution.
-EU retail clients receive the standard EUR 20,000 ICF protection plus segregated client money rules.
-The Japan entity is closed to non-Japanese residents.
+EU retail clients receive the standard EUR 20,000 ICF protection plus segregated client money rules at third-party tier-1 custodian banks.

 Account Types